mikaelpatel/Cosa/README.md

 Note
 ----

-ATtiny, and Atmega328P, Atmega1284P, Atmega2560 based Arduino boards
+ATtinyX4/X5, and Atmega328P, Atmega1284P, Atmega2560 based Arduino
-(Uno, Mini, Nano, LilyPad, Mighty, Mega, etc) are supported.
+boards (Uno, Mini, Nano, LilyPad, Mighty, Mega, etc) are supported.
 Arduino and AVR lib functions may be used together with Cosa.

 News
 ----